dmitrykrivaltsevich/codereview/Checklist.md

 1. `play.api.libs.concurrent.Execution.Implicits.defaultContext` is used instead of `scala.concurrent.ExecutionContext.Implicits.global`.
    Use DI: `class Service @Inject() (...)(implicit ec: ExecutionContext) { ... }`.
 This rule can be relaxed for tests.
 2. `ActorSystem` is properly closed after usage (violation of this rule often happens in tests).
+3. Sequence of `route(app, request)` in tests can be executed in any order and it's expected.

 Scala
 ---------------